La Cañada Flintridge, California: Foothill Boulevard

+210 Freeway

+The 210 Freeway opened in 1972, after over ten years of intense local opposition.
+The building of the freeway required the acquisition and demolition of over 400 homes, and the relocation of La Canada Elementary, the post office, and some businesses.

+There are three exits from the 210 Freeway into La Cañada Flintridge, making it a major entry point into the city along with the older 2 Freeway.
+A soundwall constructed and expanded over decades helps to reduce noise pollution, but the Freeway remains a source of particulate, ozone and other types of air pollution, as is experienced by other cities along the 210 corridor.
+The local experience with the 210 Freeway led La Cañada Flintridge to also be a source of resistance to the extension of the nearby 710 Freeway, which would have connected to the 210 through Pasadena, likely bringing increased truck traffic if it were built.

+Angeles Crest Highway

 La Cañada Flintridge is the southern terminus of the Angeles Crest Highway.
 It begins at the intersection with Foothill Boulevard and follows a two-mile, 5% grade before entering the San Gabriel Mountains.

-On September 5, 2008, a big rig carrying 78,000 pounds of onions lost its brakes on the Angeles Crest Highway.
+In 2008, a big rig carrying 78,000 pounds of onions lost its brakes on the Angeles Crest Highway.
 To avoid a collision with the Hill Street Café at the intersection with Foothill Boulevard, the rig turned towards a small driveway, sideswiped the Café, crashed into a wall, a garbage bin, a tree and six vehicles before coming to rest in the parking lot.
-James Bines, 43, of Florida, and his passenger, Willy Robinson, had been hauling a full load of onions through the high desert area in the 18-wheeler.
-They traveled over the Angeles Crest Highway because, Bines said, he had received directions from his global positioning system that the highway, State Route 2, was the most direct route from there to Los Angeles.

-On April 1, 2009, a similar incident occurred at roughly the same location.
-A car carrier transporting six cars southbound on the Angeles Crest Highway lost its brakes and, despite three runaway vehicle escape medians in the center islands, caused multiple vehicle accidents that resulted in two fatalities and 12 injuries, three of them critical.
+The driver explained that his GPS navigation unit pointed to State Route 2 as the most direct route from the high desert to Los Angeles.
+A similar incident occurred at roughly the same location in 2009, when a car carrier lost its brakes and, despite three runaway vehicle escape medians in the center islands, caused multiple vehicle accidents that resulted in two fatalities and 12 injuries, three of them critical.
 Angel Jorge Posca, 58, and his 12-year-old daughter Angelina, both of Palmdale, had just exited the eastbound Foothill Freeway at the Angeles Crest Highway in their red Ford Escort and were starting to turn north on the highway to return to Palmdale when the semi-truck struck their vehicle.

-A bill that bans heavy trucks with three or more axles from driving on the Angeles Crest Highway was signed into law by Gov. Arnold Schwarzenegger on August 6, 2009.
+A bill that bans heavy trucks with three or more axles from driving on the Angeles Crest Highway was signed into law by Gov. Arnold Schwarzenegger in 2009.
+However, accidents have continued to occur at the intersection, with two crashes occurring in one weekend in 2021, one damaging Hill Street Cafe and the other destroying a boutique, resulting in its permanent closure.
+In 2024, a Toyota Prius traveling southbound on Angeles Crest Highway crashed into six cars parked at the side entrance of the restaurant.